Annette Ducharme: 1981-1992: Career beginnings and Bowers-Ducharme

-1989-1992
+1989-1992: Breakthrough with Blue Girl

 In 1989, Ducharme released her debut studio album, Blue Girl.
 Its lead single "No Such Thing" peaked at number 51 on the RPM Singles Chart for the week of June 12, 1989.

-1993–1996: Bliss Records and Don't Argue with Her
+1993–1996: Don't Argue with Her

 In 1993, Ducharme formed her own record label, Bliss Records.
 In 1996, she released "Change Your Mind" as the lead single from Don't Argue with Her (known internationally as Bloom).